ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
-> Of course there is no formula for success except perhaps an unconditional acceptance of life and what it brings.
+> True silence is the rest of the mind; it is to the spirit what sleep is to the body, nourishment and refreshment.
 >
-> - Arthur Rubinstein
+> -  William Penn
 <!-- END_JOKE_SECTION -->